lyndon025/playtested/src/content/article/legacy/2023-10-24-moba-battle-royale-and-sports-are-just-game-modes-in-this-game--first-impressions---brawl.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-24-moba-battle-royale-and-sports-are-just-game-modes-in-this-game-first-impressions-brawl
+title: MOBA, Battle Royale, and Sports are just game modes in this game | First Impressions - Brawl Stars
+game: Brawl Stars
 description: Brawl Stars offers a unique blend of strategy and action.
 Players control Brawlers, characters with unique quirky abilities, and can team-up with others in various game modes, each one having a different objective.
 From battle royale style of gameplay to sports-like team-based matches, Players can invite friends to play with them up to the maximum team size of the game mode.
 featured: false
 pubDate: 2023-10-24
 tags:
   - action
   - android
   - arcade
   - brawl-stars
   - casual
   - ios
   - taptap
 thumb: ''
-title: MOBA, Battle Royale, and Sports are just game modes in this game | First Impressions
-  - Brawl Stars
-game: Brawl Stars
 ---

 Brawl Stars offers a unique blend of strategy and action.
 Players control Brawlers, characters with unique quirky abilities, and can team-up with others in various game modes, each one having a different objective.
 From battle royale style of gameplay to sports-like team-based matches, Players can invite friends to play with them up to the maximum team size of the game mode.

 The first mode I unlocked was the Battle Royale mode called Showdown.
 Solo play first, then the Duo version is unlocked next alongside Brawl Ball which is the sports-like mode and is the most played mode recently last month.